fbucafusco/freertos_tlsf_example/README.md

 # FreeRTOS + TLSF memory management example.

-This example aims to replace FreeRTOS heap4 memory management scheme with TLSF.
+This example replaces FreeRTOS heap4 memory management scheme with TLSF.

 It introduces a new malloc and free wrapper called heap6.c + heap6.h.